Bazouriyeh

-Al-Bazouriyah (البازورية) is a municipality in Southern Lebanon, located in Tyre District, Governorate of South Lebanon.
+Bazouriyeh (البازورية) is a municipality in Southern Lebanon, located in Tyre District, Governorate of South Lebanon.

 Etymology

 According to E. H. Palmer, the name means "producing pot-herbs".

 History

 In 1596, it was named as a village, al-Bazuri, in the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 22 households, all Muslim.
 The villagers paid a fixed tax rate of 25% on agricultural products, such as wheat, barley, summer crops, fruit trees, goats and beehives, in addition to occasional revenues; a total of 4,243 akçe.

 In 1881, the PEF's Survey of Western Palestine (SWP) described it: "A village built of stone, containing 300 Metawileh, situated on a ridge.
 One oil-press and one rock-cut cistern are the only antiquities.
 Water is obtained from a spring half a mile to the west."

 Demographics

-In 2014 Muslims made up 99.55% of registered voters in Al-Bazouriyah.
+In 2014 Muslims made up 99.55% of registered voters in Bazouriyeh.
 97.81% of the voters were Shiite Muslims.